About This Program

 We train our students in professional research methodology in the very first year.
 Our students take a full year of Research Methods along with General Biology courses before moving into more specialized biology coursework.Research skills are reinforced in laboratory courses involving real research projects.
 By the time many of our students conduct independent research for credit under the guidance of a faculty member, they are prepared to: design, implement, present at national conferences, and publish their projects in peer reviewed scientific journals.
 The research training we offer ensures that our students can understand and evaluate research and scientific concepts published in a wide variety of fields.
 These skills prepare our graduates to apply cutting edge research findings to their work, regardless of their chosen field.
 Biology majors may tailor their required and elective courses toward pre-professional (med, dental, vet, etc.), educational, research, technology, or other career goals.

 Students will find abundant opportunities to explore laboratory and field biology.
 Coursework spans modern biology disciplines from molecular and cellular biology to organismal biology, evolution, behavior, and field ecology.
-Students perform field studies in the nearby Adirondacks and employ state-of-the-art recombinant DNA techniques in gene cloning and mapping experiments in our laboratories.
-Students have discovered new gene functions at the nearby Masonic Medical Research Laboratory.
-Utica College biology students present their research at international, national, state, regional, and local conferences and publish their research findings in the scientific literature.
+Students perform field studies in the nearby Adirondacks and employ modern DNA and RNA molecular analysis techniques in our laboratories.
+Students discovered new gene functions at the nearby Masonic Medical Research Institute.
+Utica University students present their research at international, national, state, regional, and local conferences and publish their research findings in the scientific literature.
 Student research has been internationally recognized by various media and supported by grants from the National Institutes of Health, the National Science Foundation, the National Geographic Society, the New York Energy and Development Authority, and Sigma Xi.

 If you would like to be part of a vibrant, scientific community, come visit us or drop us an email to discuss opportunities.

-Students must submit their intentions to apply for major honors to the Biology Department Chair in writing by April 1st.
+Students must submit their intentions to apply for major honors to the Biology Department Chair in writing at least six weeks before degree conferral.

 In order to be considered for Honors in Biology, the following requirements must be satisfied.

-- The student must have Biology GPA of at least 3.4 in all Biology courses taken at Utica College and an overall GPA of at least 3.0.
+- The student must have Biology GPA of at least 3.4 in all Biology courses taken at Utica University and an overall GPA of at least 3.0.

 - The Biology Faculty will evaluate the student’s credentials and then select those who shall receive Honors.
 The student’s participation in departmental activities will also be considered.